Types of Beetles with Pictures and Information

 picture of a darkling beetle in the coelocnemis genus

-Because both live on the ground, Darkling Beetles (Family Tenebrionidae), often get lumped into the ground beetles group.
-With well over one thousand Darkling Beetle species (Family Tenebrionidae) in the United States, identifying any species can be difficult.
+Because they are ground dwellers Darklig beetles, often get lumped into the ground beetles group.
+With well over one thousand Darkling Beetle species in the United States, identifying any species can be difficult.
 Generally the family gets its name based on the beetle’s dark black or brown wings.
 The wings are fused, making them ground bound, a perfect environment for their food, dead or dying plant material.

 They are medium sized beetles, with a few species measuring up to two inches.
 Larger ones, like the species in the top picture look similar to ground beetles.